Dr. K Offers 4 Training Themes for Communities, Families, Teachers, Schools & Informal Learning Spaces:

 Dr. K created this tool to marry the teachings from her book, Teaching to Every Kid’s Potential: Simple Neuroscience Lessons to Liberate Learners (W.W.
 Norton, 2021), with everyday life in indigenous communities and families through her unique curriculum, Animating Neurological Skills & Mindsets in Indigenous Communities (ANSMIC©, 2021).
 The teachings apply whether you are tending a 3 year-old, a 13 year-old, a 23 year-old, or yourself!
 Dr. K’s ANSMIC© (2021) joins fresh information from the learning sciences with time immemorial so that you and your family/you and your classroom can thrive because of each other and not at the expense of each other.
 It is possible to tend the repetition, practice, and the enforcement of structure and boundaries for and with children, teens, and young adults without negatively impacting your own anxiety levels and behavioral health.

-**Animating Neurological Skills & Mindsets in Indigenous Communities (ANSMIC) – “Spirit Mind Body Clay” – (C) 2021, All Rights Reserved – For native youth, young adults and families – this program is a curriculum and collaborative experience with potters from Northern New Mexico: 1.
-Camilla Trujillo from Santa Cruz, NM and 2.
-Martha Romero from Nanbé Owingeh Pueblo.
-2026 sessions: January 2026 with Camilla Trujillo and March 2026 and May 2026 with Martha Romero.
-Grounded in Pueblo pottery making, we coach and foster the skills developing in the mind and brain that help us to know and manage ourselves, and navigate our world and our future.
+Animating Neurological Skills & Mindsets in Indigenous Communities (ANSMIC) – “Spirit Mind Body Clay“ – (C) 2021, All Rights Reserved – For native youth, young adults and families – this program is a curriculum and collaborative experience.
+The emphasis of this project, funded by the NM Healthcare Authority, Behavioral Health Services Department (NM HCA BHSD) Native American suicide prevention effort, is to teach families, teens and young adults about the impact of developing executive functioning skills, how they feel and apply in daily life, and ways to strategically support oneself and others.
+Dr. K coaches and fosters the skills developing in the mind and brain that help us to know and manage ourselves, and navigate our world and our future.

-Currently Offering keynotes, motivational talks, and workshops based on 4 teachings (Flexibility, Readiness, Connection, Unmasking) from Dr. K’s book about brain health, wellness, neurodivergence, learning, creativity, and optimizing the effects of team structure on individual and group thinking and performance — these apply to all of us, not just children!
+Currently Offering keynotes, motivational talks, and workshops based on 4 teachings (Flexibility, Readiness, Connection, Unmasking) from Dr. K’s book about brain health, wellness, neurodivergence, learning, creativity, mitigating the effects trauma, and optimizing the effects of team structure on individual and group thinking and performance — these apply to all of us, not just children!

 Layne led us into a world of science, mystery and health with an extraordinary, serendipitous exploration of the latest developments in brain research, personal learning, and developmental psychology.
 Her facilitation was measured, informal, personal and mind-changing.
 Integrating her American Indian heritage with her training as a neuroscientist, she triggered the best of creative dialog and conversation among the group.
 Her ability to honor and validate folks in their own respective journeys was, in my experience as a retreat leader, remarkable.